FWDekker/mommy/README.md

 ![mommy demo](.github/demo.gif)

 ## installation
+mommy should work on any UNIX system. she has been tested on Ubuntu, Debian, macOS, FreeBSD, NetBSD, and Solaris, and also has releases for Alpine Linux, ArchLinux, and Red Hat~

 [download the latest release](https://github.com/FWDekker/mommy/releases/latest) for your platform and install as usual~

 for example, on Ubuntu/Debian/etc, just run
 ```shell
 sudo apt install ./mommy-0.0.5.deb
 ```

+after installation, you can [integrate mommy with your shell](#shell-integration)~

 ## usage
 mommy integrates with your normal command-line usage and compliments you if the command succeeds and encourages you if